Forte-Service-Company-Ltd/forte-token/docs/UserGuides/wave/WAVE.md

 ## Purpose
 Wave is an ERC20 Upgradeable token and allows for the logic contract to be updated overtime.
 Wave token will utilize existing rules protocol architecure: the asset handler, application manager and handler, and the rule processor diamond.
-The Application Manager controlls the permissioning roles that guard certain functions within the token.
+The Application Manager controls the permissioning roles that guard certain functions within the token.

 ## Ownership of Token